zoltan-sipeki/chess-platform/README.md

 # Chess Platform

 This is the first "real" web application that I've ever built.
-I wrote it as part of my university thesis.
-You can check out the full application [here](http://chessplatform.net). **The site does not support HTTPS.**
+I wrote it as part of my thesis.
+You can check out the full application [here](https://chessplatform.net).

 In the next sections I'll be giving you an overview of
 - what my goals were in making the app and what its main features are,